CrystalTechSAS/jcrystal_documentation/tutorial/part1.md

 Refresh and check your project, do you see anything different?

 You will find that your project is the same after running jCrystal: nothing was generated.
 Why is that?
-That's because your application is still empty, so jCrystal didn't find anything that could generate that would be useful.
+That's because your project is still empty, so jCrystal didn't find anything that could generate that would be useful.
 Let's add something :wink: .

 ## Creating your first entity